 Just about anything that is electronic can be automated and internet enabled, but, and although not mainstream yet, can be subject to malicious hacking.
 Often ‘objects’ known in this context as ‘Things’ have unique identifiers to allow them to pass and transfer data over a network by machine-to-machine communication.
 This includes and not limited to home and building automation, vehicle communication and wearable computing devices.
 As this is relatively new, often security of these things isn’t as good as it should be and consumers often fail to reset passwords or set passwords which aren’t sufficiently strong, leaving them open to be hacked and increasing the potential risk of large numbers of unsecured devices connecting to the internet open to an IoT Botnet.
 It is now said that more than 25 percent of Botnets will be made up of devices other than computers, including smart TVs, baby/dog/security monitors, internet enabled household appliances and heating controllers.

 Although there is no silver bullet against protection of every computer threat, users of the IoT can take precautions to ensure they remain safe; securing booting, access control, device authentication and firewalls will all go a long way in securing your personal and corporate infrastructure.
+As time progresses the testing of IoT systems will improve but for now, it still has it's vulnerabilities.

 If you would like to know more about security testing or test automation, then please contact us on 0370 242 6235 or email us at firstname.lastname@example.org.